Abhinav-Muraleedharan/projects/index.md

 author: null
 ---

-I am an engineer at [Mapbox](http://mapbox.com), a trail runner, a rock climber, a photography enthusiast, a map nerd, and an endurance ski racer.
-At work, I prototype new systems using Mapbox's location data to understand how people move around.
-If I'm not at work, I'm usually doing something in the mountains.
+I am an engineer at [Collins Aerospace](http://www.collinsaerospace.com).
+At work, I develop computational algorithms for mechanical design of aircraft components .
+This website contains projects that I have done during my undergraduate education at National Institute of Technology Karnataka.

 Want to get in touch?
-Drop me a line at [scott.farley@mapbox.com](mailto:scott.farley@mapbox.com).
+Drop me a line at [abhinavmuraleedharan@gmail.com](mailto:abhinavmuraleedharan@gmail.com).

 #### Past Projects